-Good communication between parents and children is the foundation of strong family relationships.
-Developing good communication skills helps parents discover problems early, support positive behavior, and stay aware of what is happening in their children’s lives.
+Effective communication between parents and children is the foundation of healthy family relationships.
+Developing good communication skills early on, helps parents discover problems, supports positive behavior, and keeps parents aware of what is happening in their children’s lives.

 - CALM Steps

-Following the CALM steps can help a parent keep the conversation moving in the right direction.
+Following CALM steps helps keep the conversation moving in a positive direction.

 C: Control your thoughts and your actions.

 A: Assess and decide if you are too upset to continue.

 L: Leave the situation if you are feeling too angry or upset.

 M: Make a plan to deal with the situation within 24 hours.